Last Updated on May 27, 2023 by Robert A. Foreman

 It is a three-layered overgrip that has top-notch durability.
 The PU compounds make it tear-resistant as well.

-6. Tourna Mega Tac Extra Tacky Overgrip – (Best for sweaty hands)
+6. Tourna Mega Tac Extra Tacky Overgrip – (Best for Dry hands)

 Another splendid one from Tourna.
 The Tourna grip is coming over repeatedly in the list because of the high-quality product they use.
 No wonder it has been used by professionals for years.